 When thinking specifically about affiliate income, I determined that I could divide how people earn money as an affiliate into three primary categories: Unattached, Related, and Involved.
-I’m speaking in terms of how we are associated with the product or products we may be an affiliate for.
+These terms represent how we are associated with the product or products we may be an affiliate for.

 Unattached Affiliate Marketing

 These are your basic pay-per-click affiliate marketing campaigns where you have no presence and no authority in the niche of the product you’re promoting.
-There’s no connection between you and the end consumer, and all you’re doing is showing an affiliate link in front of someone’s face via Google Adwords, Facebook ads or whatever, in hopes that they’ll click on your link, buy the product, and you’ll earn a commission.
+There’s no connection between you and the end consumer, and all you’re doing is putting an affiliate link in front of someone via Google Adwords, Facebook ads, etc. in the hopes that they’ll click on your link, buy the product and you’ll earn a commission.

 Personally, I don’t like this business model because to me, this is not a business model.
-It’s an income generating model – yes, but a business model where I can build relationships with the end user – no. With PPC affiliate marketing, you become a behind the scenes middle man.
+It’s an income generating model, yes, but is it a business model where I can build relationships with the end user?
+No. With PPC affiliate marketing, you become a behind-the-scenes middle man.

-If you dabble in PPC affiliate marketing and are in the positive, I applaud you and I wish you continued success.
-Trust me, it’s a lot more difficult than it sounds, so props to those of you finding success with it.
+If you dabble in PPC affiliate marketing and it’s working for you, I applaud you and wish you continued success.
+It’s a lot more difficult than it sounds, so props to those of you finding success with it.

 Related Affiliate Marketing

-I do have a few of these kinds of links scattered throughout this site.
-In the sidebar, you’ll see (at the moment) an ad for a “How to Make an iPhone App” product.
+In my early days, I used to have a few of these links scattered throughout SPI—for example, an ad for a “How to Make an iPhone App” product.
 Many of you know I do have a few iPhone apps that generate an income for me each month, but I did not use this product.
-I do, however, personally know the owner, which is why I trust him and decided to place that ad there.
+I do, however, personally know the owner, which is why I trust him and decided to place that ad there at the time.

 Related affiliate marketing is great, but I can tell you that 95% of my affiliate marketing comes from the last type of affiliate marketing I’d like to talk about…